ikelaiah/free-pascal-cookbook/docs/docs/advanced/numlib.md

 ```

 !!!
 Warning
-    Note that a 2D array cannot be used for this routine.
+    Note that a 2D dynamic array (`array of array of ArbFloat`) cannot be used for this routine.

 - `n` is the number of columns and rows of the matrix (it must be a square matrix).
 - `l` is the left bandwidth, i.e. the number of diagonals the band extends below (or to the left of) the main diagonal.